MannyIkomi/optemartian/README.md

-# Martian: Markdown to Notion Parser
+# Optemartian: Fork of Martian, a Markdown to Notion Parser

 > Convert Markdown and GitHub Flavoured Markdown to Notion API Blocks and RichText